top of page

 Tenor

-2023 opera performances include Spoletto in Tosca and Rinuccio in Gianni Schicchi, both with Florida Grand Opera, Orpheus in Orpheus in the Underworld with Opera Ithaca and the title role in Mitridate, Re di Ponto at Opera Neo.
-He also debuted with Lyric Fest in Philadelphia in a recital of early Italian music to great acclaim.
-In 2022 he sang Ferrando in Così fan tutte for Opera North and Almaviva in Il barbiere di Siviglia with the Winter Harbor Music Festival in Maine.
-Charles also sang I the world premiere of Elena Ruehr’s Cosmic Cowboy with White Snake Projects.
-In concert, he has sung the Saint-Saëns Requiem and Beethoven’s Mass in C with the Wallingford Symphony, Glens Falls Symphony, and the Astoria Choir.
+Recent highlights include performances as Nemorino in L’Elisir d’Amore with Opera Mobile, Spoletta in Tosca and Rinuccio in Gianni Schicchi with Florida Grand Opera, Orpheus in Orpheus in the Underworld with Opera Ithaca, and the title role in Mitridate, Re di Ponto at Opera Neo.
+He also made his recital debut with Lyric Fest in Philadelphia, showcasing early Italian music to great acclaim.
+Additional recent engagements include Ferrando in Così fan tutte with Opera North and Almaviva in Il barbiere di Siviglia with the Winter Harbor Music Festival.

-A native of New York City, Mr. Calotta has been the recipient of numerous awards, including the Delene Laubenheim McClure Prize and the Michelson Collaborative Arts Award.
-He is a graduate of Vanderbilt University and received his M.M. degree from the University of Maryland.
+Calotta's concert credits include performances of the Saint-Saëns Requiem and Beethoven's Mass in C with several orchestras.
+A native New Yorker, he has received prestigious awards, including the Delene Laubenheim McClure Prize and the Michelson Collaborative Arts Award.
+Calotta holds degrees from Vanderbilt University and the University of Maryland.

 bottom of page